Rotating Dense Quark Matter and Anomaly Inflow: Introduction

-As in the case with a background magnetic field, the same reasoning applies here for existence of a domain wall surrounded by a vortex in rotating quark matter, i.e. the minimal surface area surrounded by the superfluid vortex ring should form a domain-wall to minimize the energy cost by topological winding.
-The stability and layered structure along with anomaly induced angular momentum, baryon and isospin charges of pion domain walls in rotating dense matter was considered in \cite{Huang:2017pqe}.
-Superfluidity has been discussed for different phases of QCD and QCD-like theories.
+Many of the above considerations for domain walls and vortices in a magnetic field can be applied to dense quark matter under rotation.
+Similar to the case of magnetic field, the same reasoning applies for existence of a domain wall surrounded by a vortex in rotating quark matter, i.e. the minimal surface area surrounded by the superfluid vortex ring should form a domain-wall to minimize the energy cost by topological winding.
+The stability and layered structure along with anomaly induced angular momentum, baryon and isospin charges was considered in \cite{Huang:2017pqe} for pion domain walls in rotating dense matter .
+Superfluidity at finite chemical potential is used as it deals with important issues such as confinement and chiral symmetry breaking.
+Superfluidity at finite chemical potential plays a central role in the following discussion and it has been discussed for different phases of QCD and QCD-like theories.
 QCD-like theories at finite baryon chemical potential and the resulting baryon superfluid was discussed in \cite{Kogut:1999iv, Kogut:2000ek}.
 The pion superfluidity arises at finite isospin chemical potential and zero temperature \cite{Son:2000xc} and a study of simultaneous presence of baryon and isospin chemical potentials was performed in \cite{Metlitski:2005db}.
 The pion superfluidity induced by isospin chemical potential and the propagating fermionic zero modes along the vortices was considered in \cite{Kirilin:2012mw}.
-Analogy between the fluid rotation and electromagnetic fields was first emphasized in \cite{Kharzeev:2007}.
+Analogy between the fluid rotation and electromagnetic fields was first emphasized in \cite{Kharzeev:2007tn}.